 The Department of Biological Sciences has a productive faculty actively engaged in both research and teaching.
 The low student to faculty ratio and the value Marquette places on teaching allows REU students to develop close and supportive relationships with their faculty mentors.

 Students in the program will choose from projects focused on cellular and molecular questions in a variety of experimental organisms including bacteria, yeast, worms, flies, rats, mice, and Chlamydomonas.
 Students will work under the direct supervision of a faculty research mentor.
 Through “hands-on” experience students will develop a realistic view of scientific research, its pace, its demands, and the thrill of discovery.
-Faculty mentors for the 2014 program can be found under Summer Research Mentors.
+Participating faculty mentors can be found under Summer Research Mentors.
 Projects and abstracts of recent summer program participants can be viewed under Student Research.

-Essential written and verbal communication skills will be developed through weekly journal clubs, laboratory group meetings, and brown bag lunches.
-Workshops on research ethics, graduate school admission, and career options will be offered.
-At the end of the summer, students will present the results of their research at both a department-wide poster session and symposium.
+Essential written and verbal communication skills will be developed through weekly journal clubs, laboratory group meetings, and dinner discussions/presentations.
+Workshops on research ethics, and graduate school admission will be offered.
+At the end of the summer, students will present the results of their research at both a university-wide poster session and symposium.
 A variety of social activities will be interwoven throughout the summer including frequent ice cream socials.

 Students participating in this program will be housed in furnished Campus Town apartments with full kitchen facilities.
 Each student will receive a $5000 stipend plus food allowance for the 10-week program.
 Students are expected to work at least 40 hours per week on their research projects, hence students will not be allowed to enroll in classes or hold outside employment during the program.

 REU students will be encouraged to present their work at a national meeting during the following academic year.
 Travel funds from the NSF are available for this purpose.